Sharing the Spirit of Africa

 Learn more about our Interactive Drumming Shows with our FAQ’s

 African Beat offers intensive African Rhythm Workshops in African drumming, dancing or singing.
-Available as a one-off session, an intensive day program, or a weekly program tailored to suit your school’s needs.
+Available as a one-off session, an intensive day program, or a weekly program (subject to availability) tailored to suit your school’s needs.

 Learn more about our workshops in our FAQ’s.